PeppermintTeaWithHoney/JourneyObsidian/6 - Main Notes/Rust Programming a Guessing Game.md

 We switch from a expect to a match expression to move from crashing the error to handling it.
 Parse returns a result type, Ok or Error.
 It can only be these two, so we just handle both and our program won't crash anymore.
-It will return the errror Err( _ ) the underscore stands for catch all.
+It will return the error Err( _ ) the underscore stands for catch all.
 So if it hits that, we just continue.